amessert/setting-up-git/README.md

-# setting-up-git
-testing to see if I can connect to git and rst
+Lets see if I can get this stupid thing to work anjwbfbwfbdwfj